Causality violations in realistic simulations of heavy-ion collisions

-Comparisons to experimental data require modeling all the stages of a heavy-ion collision in a fully relativistic language, i.e., the initial \cite{Schenke:2012wb,Moreland:2014oya,Niemi:2015qia} and the pre-equilibrium stages \cite{Xu:2004mz,Broniowski:2008qk,Liu:2015nwa,Kurkela:2018wud,Kurkela:2018vqr}, the relativistic hydrodynamic evolution \cite{Romatschke:2017ejr}, and the post-hydrodynamic phase \cite{Bass:1998ca,Bleicher:1999xi,Nara:1999dz,Lin:2004en,Weil:2016zrk}.
-The relativistic viscous fluid evolution in heavy-ion collisions is determined by equations of motion \cite{Israel:1979wp,Baier:2007ix,Denicol:2012cn} for an extended set of dynamical variables that include the standard hydrodynamic fields (temperature, chemical potentials, and flow velocity) and also the non-equilibrium currents, such as the shear-stress tensor, $\pi_{\mu\nu}$, and the bulk scalar, $\Pi$.
-This multi-stage description of heavy-ion collisions, rooted in relativistic hydrodynamics, has provided key insight into the fluid-like properties of the QGP such as, for instance, the temperature dependence of its transport coefficients \cite{Bernhard:2016tnd,Moreland:2018gsh, Bernhard:2019bmu,Auvinen:2020mpc,Everett:2020xug,Nijs:2020roc}.
+Comparisons to experimental data require modeling all the stages of a heavy-ion collision: the initial \cite{Schenke:2012wb,Moreland:2014oya,Niemi:2015qia}, the pre-equilibrium stages \cite{Xu:2004mz,Broniowski:2008qk,Liu:2015nwa,Kurkela:2018wud,Kurkela:2018vqr}, relativistic hydrodynamics \cite{Romatschke:2017ejr}, and hadronic interactions \cite{Bass:1998ca,Bleicher:1999xi,Nara:1999dz,Lin:2004en,Weil:2016zrk}.
+Relativistic viscous fluid-dynamics is currently determined by equations of motion \cite{Israel:1979wp,Baier:2007ix,Denicol:2012cn} for an extended set of dynamical variables which include the temperature, chemical potentials, and flow velocity as well as non-equilibrium currents, such as the shear-stress tensor, $\pi_{\mu\nu}$, the bulk scalar, $\Pi$, and diffusion currents \footnote{Viable descriptions of relativistic viscous fluids can also be obtained at first-order in derivatives using only the hydrodynamic variables, see \cite{Bemfica:2017wps,Kovtun:2019hdm,Bemfica:2019knx,Hoult:2020eho,Bemfica:2020zjp}}.
+These simulations have provided key insight into the temperature dependence of the QGP's transport coefficients \cite{Bernhard:2016tnd,Moreland:2018gsh, Bernhard:2019bmu,Auvinen:2020mpc,Everett:2020xug,Nijs:2020roc}.

-Despite its success, the applicability of hydrodynamics to systems as small and short-lived as nuclear collisions is far from trivial.
-In heavy-ion collisions very large initial spatial gradients are expected to occur \cite{Bjorken:1982qr,Schenke:2012wb,Niemi:2014wta,Noronha-Hostler:2015coa}, which drive the system to a far-from-equilibrium state that defies our current understanding of relativistic hydrodynamics.
-While there has been progress towards properly defining relativistic hydrodynamics far from equilibrium \cite{Heller:2015dha} (see also the reviews \cite{Florkowski:2017olj,Berges:2020fwq}), traditionally \cite{landaulifshitzfluids} hydrodynamics is expected to accurately describe the long time, long wavelength behavior of many-body systems close to equilibrium.
-The issue concerning the applicability of hydrodynamics has become even more pressing after the experimental observation that collective behavior compatible with hydrodynamics is present even in small systems (e.g. proton-nucleus collisions) \cite{Chatrchyan:2013nka,ABELEV:2013wsa,Aad:2013fja,PHENIX:2018lia}.
+The applicability of hydrodynamics to small and short-lived nuclear systems is far from trivial.
+Very large initial spatial gradients occur \cite{Bjorken:1982qr,Schenke:2012wb,Niemi:2014wta,Noronha-Hostler:2015coa}, driving the system far-from-equilibrium.
+Furthermore, collective behavior compatible with hydrodynamics was found in even smaller systems (e.g. pA collisions) \cite{Chatrchyan:2013nka,ABELEV:2013wsa,Aad:2013fja,PHENIX:2018lia}.
+While progress on understanding far-from-equilibrium relativistic hydrodynamics has been made \cite{Heller:2015dha,Florkowski:2017olj,Berges:2020fwq}), traditionally \cite{landaulifshitzfluids} hydrodynamics is only expected to accurately describe the long time, long wavelength behavior of systems close to equilibrium.